 layers with toothed petals.
 The flowers

 are followed by silvery strawflower-like seedpods.

 Clematis integrifolia, solitary clematis, Zones 4-9.
 We usually think of clematis as climbing vines, but there are some non-climbing species such as this lovely violet-blue one.
 Solitary clematis forms a bushy mound about 2’ tall, a has a long bloom period of late spring through summer.
 The four-tepaled dangling blooms are followed by decorative fluffy seed heads.
 It tends to be floppy unless staked, or it can be allowed to weave through shrubs or other summer perennials which is charming.
 Grow in rich soil in full sun or partial shade and cut back to the ground in late autumn.
-Some cultivars to look for include ‘Alba,’ the white form of the species; ‘Lake Baikal,’ lavender-blue; and ‘Mongolian Bells,’ a compact selection of variable colors that can be white, pink, lavender or blue.
+Some cultivars and hybrids to look for include ‘Alba,’ the white form of the species; ‘Lake Baikal,’ lavender-blue; ‘Sapphire Indigo ™,’ ‘Stand By Me,’ and C. x durandii.

 Coreopsis verticillata, threadleaf coreopsis or tickseed, Zones 5-9.
 Threadleaf coreopsis is a very useful summer perennial as it makes a good textural foil for other plants.
 The fine, ferny foliage develops into a nice dense mound topped with yellow flowers.
 They thrive in full sun with good drainage.
 Cultivars include ‘Moonbeam,’ Perennial Plant of the Year in 1992, with soft yellow flowers; ‘Crème Brulee,’ has deeper yellow flowers than ‘Moonbeam’ and is said to be more vigorous; ‘Imperial Sun; has golden yellow flowers with a dark center; and ‘Zagreb’ is a compact variety with yellow flowers.